Isle of Wight

 Home to the poets Swinburne and Tennyson and to Queen Victoria, who built her much-loved summer residence and final home Osborne House at East Cowes, the island has a maritime and industrial tradition such as boat building and sail making.

-Nowadays, the island hosts annual festivals such as the Isle of Wight International Jazz Festival, Bestival and the recently revived Isle of Wight Festival, which in 1970 was the largest rock music event ever held.
+Nowadays, the island hosts annual festivals such as the Isle of Wight International Jazz Festival, The Walking Festival and the revived Isle of Wight Festival, which in 1970 was the largest rock music event ever held.

 The Isle of Wight is the undisputed dinosaur capital of Great Britain and features in the top 6 ‘best locations’ in the world for dinosaur remains.
 Using the very latest augmented reality software, visitors to the island who download the brand new ‘Walking with Dinosaurs’ App can quite literally bring dinosaurs back to life when they visit the 6 meteorites which are dotted along the dinosaur trail which follows the coastline between Yaverland (near Sandown) and The Needles Park.